goweiwen/cloudpaper/README.md

 We learnt that good planning from the start and well allocation and delegation of work load will help us finish the app on time.

 ## What's next for Cloudpaper
-"Room" System
+* "Room" System
-Annotation of lecture slides
+* Annotation of lecture slides
-Whiteboard for diagram drawing
+* Whiteboard for diagram drawing
-Video Support to view lectures together
+* Video Support to view lectures together
-Voice communication Support
+* Voice Communication Support

 ## Deployment